divyanshu013/blog/content/blog/react-debounce-throttle-hooks/index.md

 ## useRef

 [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref) gives us a mutable object whose `current` property refers to the passed initial value.
 If we don't change it manually, the value would persist for the entire lifetime of the component.
-This is similar to class instance fields (as we had earlier with classes, defining methods and properties on `this`).
+This is similar to class instance properties (i.e. defining methods and properties on `this`).

 This also works as expected: